inaes-tic/streamermlt/README.md

 Running
 =======

-    You can test your binary dooing:
+    You can test your binary doing:

     ./src/streamermlt testmovie.ogg